 They released an EP.
 This EP commemorates and celebrates the distinctive sound produced by the combination of the duo's rhythm and harmony,

 as well as the good times had during this period.
 In 2014 Jonathan became the third tributary to flow into the blues water of this musical river.

 Richard Staines was born in South Wales.
 He has been actively involved in all sorts of music from a young age.

-He has lived and performed in many countries though has been mainly based in London.
+He has lived and performed in many countries though has been mainly based in London and more recently Cardiff.